Optimize your marketing budget with Calcopolis

 Return on Ad Spend is a metric of paid ads performance.
-ROAS tells you how much revenue you get from each dollar spent on advertisement.
+ROAS tells you how much revenue you get from each dollar spent on advertisements.

-Over the years ROAS gained widespread usage in marketing across the world and it’s de facto standard for all marketing platforms.
+Over the years, ROAS gained widespread usage in marketing worldwide, and it's a de facto standard for all marketing platforms.
 So understanding this metric is mandatory for everyone who thinks about growing his business.

 ROAS may be presented in different forms.
-Usually it is expressed as a percentage value, but sometimes it is presented in dollars or as a ratio (i.e. in Google Ads).
+Usually, it is expressed as a percentage value, but sometimes it is shown in dollars or as a ratio (i.e., in Google Ads).

 How to calculate ROAS?

-Calculation of ROAS is very simple, just follow the steps below.
+The calculation of ROAS is straightforward.
+Just follow the steps below.

-Gather all required information Ad revenue and Ad spend.
+- Gather all required information on Ad revenue and Ad spending.

-Input those data to the form above or substitute to the ROAS equation below.
+- Input those data to the form above or substitute the ROAS equation below.

 The ROAS formula is a simple ratio of the revenue from the ads to its cost.